Elsie Widdowson Fellowship award

 Financial Aspects of the Award

-The Award provides central funding for 50% of the salary costs for 12 months.
+The Award provides central funding for 50% of the salary costs for up to 12 months.
 In other words, instead of a department paying for 100% of an academic’s salary, it will be supplemented by 50% of their salary from central funds – there is no financial loss to the department.

 "Overall, the fellowship was critical in providing support and flexibility and this enabled me to balance an academic career with family life."
 Dr Muireann Coen, Department of Surgery & Cancer